SLE scaling limits for a Laplacian random growth model: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Amanda Turner for her guidance throughout the project, and Vincent Beffara for his very useful comments on an early version of the paper about the $\eta = -\infty$ case.
+I would also like to thank two anonymous referees for detailed and helpful comments on the exposition, and for the questions of one which led to the inclusion of \autoref{sec:alt-particles}.